-Review and road test of the Mercedes-AMG E 63 4MATIC+
+Review and road test of the Mercedes-AMG E 63 S 4MATIC+

 CHANGING OF THE GUARD

-The Mercedes-AMG E 63 AMG shakes up the established order amongst executive super saloon and estate models.
-Jonathan Crouch reports.
+The Mercedes-AMG E 63 S 4MATIC+ continues to shake up the established order amongst executive super saloon and estate models.
+Jonathan Crouch reports on the revised version.

-Ten Second Review of the Mercedes-AMG E 63 4MATIC+
+Ten Second Review of the Mercedes-AMG E 63 S 4MATIC+

 The Mercedes E-Class has never been sexy.
-Until now.
-In the pumped-up, slickly-finished form of the Mercedes-AMG E 63, here is a car that makes its rivals look a little one-dimensional.
-With a power punch that's up to 612bhp, it's devastatingly quick and you can expect a soundtrack that'll be utterly addictive.
+Except in the pumped-up, slickly-finished form of the Mercedes-AMG E 63 S 4MATIC+.
+Here is a car that can make some of its rivals look a little one-dimensional.
+With a 612hp power punch, it's devastatingly quick and you can expect a soundtrack that'll be utterly addictive.
 Choose from either a saloon or an estate bodystyle.

 Traditionally, if you wanted the best executive super saloon or estate, you always bought a BMW M5.
-That was the way it was and has always been until now.
-Yes, you could buy an Audi RS6 or a Jaguar XFR and not look as if you'd made a complete horlicks of your car buying decision but if you wanted the best, you turned to Munich.
-Mercedes-Benz had made some hot versions of the E-Class down the years but they were often all go and no subtlety, heavy, uncommunicative things that didn't reward the skilled driver.
+That was the way it was - until this current generation E 63 arrived in 2017.
+Prior to the launch of this car, Mercedes-Benz had made some hot versions of the E-Class down the years, but they were often all go and no subtlety, heavy, uncommunicative things that didn't reward the skilled driver.
 Yes, they worked well if you had an autobahn to crack along, but they seemed the automotive equivalent of a flat track bully.
+That changed with this E 63.

-AMG, the go-faster division of Mercedes, has come good in recent years.
-It has engineered tactility and subtlety into its products and nothing shows this off better than the transformation of the AMG-branded E-Class.
-This latest 4.0-litre Mercedes-AMG E63 is a vehicle that doesn't just deserve consideration.
-It's now the car that the rest of the class has to measure up to.
-It's quite a big ask.
+Its creator, AMG, the go-faster division of Mercedes, has come good in recent years.
+It has engineered tactility and subtlety into its products and nothing shows this off better than the transformation of this AMG-branded E-Class.
+This latest version features a smarter look with an upgraded cabin and remains the car that the rest of the class has to measure up to.

-It's going to be hard for long-time E 63 buyers to accept the fact that a big normally aspirated 5.5-litre V8 no longer beats beneath the bonnet of this car.
-You still get a V8 though - just a smaller, more efficient turbocharged one.
+It still might be hard for long-time E 63 buyers to accept the fact that a big normally aspirated 5.5-litre V8 no longer beats beneath the bonnet of this car.
+You still get a V8 though - just a smaller, more efficient 4.0-litre turbocharged one.
 And a unit that puts out more power than before.
-The output of this car has risen from 557 to 571bhp.
-There's also a pokier E 63 S version that puts out 612bhp.
-Both derivatives sprint from rest to 62mph in about 3.5s and feature 4MATIC 4WD to help get all that torque to the tarmac.
-There's plenty of it too - 750Nm in the standard model or 850Nm if you go for the 'S' version.
+Mercedes now only offers buyers in our market this car in uprated 'S' form, which means you get 612hp.
+62mph from rest with this variant takes 3.4s en route to 186mph flat out.
+And of course there's 4MATIC+ 4WD to help get all that torque to the tarmac.
+There's plenty of it too - 850Nm in the 'S' version.

 Design and Build